 With respect to the creation of organic life …

 1. We have not been able to control how many we create.
-Our planet can comfortably sustain 2-3 billion people (‘comfortably’ defined as the current European standard of living) (which is about 60% of the current American standard).
+Our planet can comfortably sustain 2-3 billion people (‘comfortably’ defined as the current European standard of living) (which is about 40% lower than the current hoggish American standard).
 To date, there are 7.8 billion organic life forms in existence.
 And we’re adding (that’s net gain) 150 per minute.